mattvision/the-home-church.hugo-cms/site/content/gallery/_index.md

     - image: /img/img_2719.jpg
     - image: /img/img_2720.jpg
   description: >-
     Welcome to our photo spot.
-Please use the image slider below to view more pictures.
+Please use the image slider below to view pictures from our church meetings, camps and other church outings.
 We hope to see your picture here too!
   heading: Recent snaps
 ---